ahoyvarun/Data-Analytics-1-Stats-ML/README.md

 	•	Implemented systematic sampling by selecting 20% of the dataset with a custom function and compared it with the original dataset.

-Day 3: Statistical Hypothesis Testing on the Iris Dataset
+Day 3
-Motivation: I wanted to deepen my understanding of hypothesis testing by applying statistical tests to compare different species in the Iris dataset.
+Statistical Hypothesis Testing on the Iris Dataset: I wanted to deepen my understanding of hypothesis testing by applying statistical tests to compare different species in the Iris dataset.
 Steps:
 	•	T-Test: Compared the mean petal lengths of Setosa and Versicolor to determine if they differ significantly.
 	•	Z-Test: Tested whether the mean sepal length of a species equals a predefined value (5.0).